A call for womanly arms

 This sort of looks like a still life from the 16th century.
 (My art major girlfriend informs me I’m wrong, nevermind.)

 Here’s a tip for designers and translators.
 One of the words in your title must be in the language of your market.
 I worked on a game called Elrelis Bled once upon a time and the name worked because the second word of the title is a verb we all understand.
 We can deduce then that Elrelis is a person, place, or something that can bleed.
 What exactly is a Baten Kaitos?
 Does Baten Kaitos or does Kaitos Baten?
-Are both words nouns or is it just gibberish? → Read, I am your father!
+Are both words nouns or is it just gibberish?
+Am I ignorant for not understanding Japanese or should the localization team tried a bit harder?

 Bad Design 2